blue notebook with changemaker written on it, a white hand is writing something

 Their ranks include everyone from entrepreneurs to CEOs, grandma-activists to all kinds of professionals…yes, even ad agency pros, designers and writers.
 Changemakers include non-profit organizations with inspiring missions.
 But dig a little deeper and you’ll find plenty of for-profit companies doing well by doing good, too.

-Now that I understand the word, I realize that changemakers are my tribe.
+Now that I understand the word, I realize that changemakers are my people.
 Friends and former colleagues know this about me, and so they ask me:

 What’s it like, writing for changemakers?
 To be the person who tells the story?